Franciscan Health Olympia Fields Radiology Department FAQs

 How do I get a VQ scan after hours?

-If after hours, call the operator and ask to be connected to the on-call nuclear medicine technologist.
+If after hours (weekends and after 4pm on weekdays), call the operator and ask to be connected to the on-call nuclear medicine technologist.
 If able to get IV contrast, CTA PE protocol is the preferred study.

 Does my patient need to be NPO for a paracentesis?